Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation

-\item Extending the technique to the setting where $\lambda_*$ will be learned directly from the data. \end{itemize} We also anticipate that all of these developments, presented in this manuscript and others to follow, will help to make variational GM techniques competitive with other, and admittedly more popular, methods of Machine Learning, such as Deep Learning (DL).
-We envision to see in the future more examples where the variational GM techniques will be re-enforced with the automatic differentiation, e.g. in the spirit of \cite{lucibello_deep_2022}, and also integrated into modern Deep Learning protocols, e.g. as discussed in \cite{satorras_neural_2021}.
-This hybrid GM-DL approach is expected to be especially needed and powerful in the physics problems where we are interested to learn from data reduced models with graphical structure prescribed by the underlying physics (or other quantitative disciplines).
+We also anticipate that all of these developments, presented in this manuscript and others to follow, will help to make variational GM techniques competitive with other, and admittedly more popular, methods of Machine Learning, such as Deep Learning (DL).
+We foresee that in the future, there will be more examples where variational GM techniques will be enhanced with automatic differentiation, e.g. in the spirit of \citep{lucibello_deep_2022}, and also integrated into modern Deep Learning protocols, e.g. as discussed in\citep{satorras_neural_2021}.
+This hybrid GM-DL approach is expected to be particularly beneficial and powerful in physics problems where we aim to learn reduced models with graphical structures prescribed by the underlying physics from data.